gagolews/home-bin/README.md

 License
 -------

-This package is licensed under the BSD 3-Clause "New" or "Revised" License.
+These scripts are licensed under the BSD 3-Clause "New" or "Revised" License.

 Copyright (C) 2018-2020 Marek Gagolewski (https://www.gagolewski.com)